 And if you don't use the name "feminism", the percentage of people with traditional feminist goals skyrockets.
-In 2010, support for "a new law that would provide women more tools to get fair pay in the workplace" was at 84% in the US, which breaks down to 77% of Republicans, 91% of Democrats, and 87% of Independents.
-To put that in perspective, 40% of Americans consider themselves conservatives, 35% consider themselves moderates, and only 21% consider themselves liberals, so conservative and moderate support for feminist goals is crucial.
+In 2010, support for "a new law that would provide women more tools to get fair pay in the workplace" was at 84% in the US.

-I've always been among the classical feminists.
-My father may have done the most to make me a feminist.
-He grew up on a farm where all the boys and girls did whatever needed doing, so he raised my brother, my sister, and me the same way.
-I've never thought of cooking or taking care of the house as "women's work".
-My sister reinforced my feminism: she never saw why being female should keep her from having as much fun as a boy, and she was prepared to fight me—literally—if I ever claimed that being older or male meant I was entitled to more.
-My mom's quiet example ensured my feminism would never waver: she always worked outside our home, for others and in family businesses.
-My first heroes included Gloria Steinem and Angela Davis because they were doing the same thing that Wonder Woman did, bravely battling for their place in Man's World.
+I've always believed in equal rights for women.
+My father may have made me a feminist.
+He grew up on a farm where the boys and girls did whatever needed doing, so he raised my brother, my sister, and me the same way.
+My sister reinforced my feminism: she never saw why being a girl should keep her from having as much fun as a boy, and she was ready to fight—literally—if I ever said being male meant I should get more.
+Mom's example ensured my egalitarianism would never waver: she often worked outside our home, for others and in family businesses.
+My first heroes included Gloria Steinem and Angela Davis because they were doing what Wonder Woman did, battling for their place in Man's World.

-At some level, very early in life, I simply got the notion that everyone should have the same chances in life.
+Early in life, I simply got the notion everyone should have the same opportunities.
 Maybe I picked it up in Sunday School from St. Paul's, "There is no Jew or Greek, slave or free, male or female."
-Maybe I got it in elementary school from the Declaration of Independence's "All men are created equal", because I read "men" in the generic sense of "humans"—the fact that the US's Founders didn't mean to include women, slaves, free black folks, or white men without property was a subtlety that I missed until after my beliefs about equality had formed.
+Maybe I got it in public school from the Declaration of Independence's "All men are created equal"—I read "men" in the generic sense of "humans".
+The fact that the US's founders didn't mean to include women, slaves, free black folks, or white men without property was a subtlety I missed until after my beliefs about equality had formed.
 For most of my life, if you asked me if I was a feminist, my "yes" would've come without hesitation or qualification.

-Ask me if I'm a feminist now, and my answer is, "What kind?"
-You could call me a traditional feminist, a second wave feminist, or an equity feminist.
-I'm not an identitarian feminist, a third wave feminist, a bourgeois feminist, or a gender feminist.
-I'd prefer to say I'm a socialist in the tradition of Fourier, and Frederick Engels, who wrote in The Origin of the Family:
+Ask me if I'm a feminist, and my answer is, "What kind?"
+You could call me a traditional feminist, a second-wave feminist, or an equity feminist.
+I'm not an identitarian feminist, a third-wave feminist, a bourgeois feminist, or a gender feminist.
+I prefer to say simply say I'm a socialist in the tradition of Frederick Engels, who wrote in The Origin of the Family:

 If you accept the CDC reports on rape and abuse, remember that it finds no saints.
 Many women and men are the victims of physical and sexual violence, the CDC reports: "Men have been victimized as well: About one in seven reports an intimate partner has been physically violent and one in 19 has been the victim of stalking."

-ETA: The 2% figure is often claimed, but it's never been substantiated.
-There's another take on the issue at 'Truth test' to uncover false rape allegations - Home News - UK - The Independent: "Between 10 and 41 per cent of allegations of rape are made up by the "victim", according to previous research."
+The 2% figure is often claimed, but it's never been substantiated.
+There's another take on the issue at 'Truth test' to uncover false rape allegations - The Independent: "Between 10 and 41 per cent of allegations of rape are made up by the "victim", according to previous research."